MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 To install Combine-Docker in your own environment, you must have:

 * A Linux server on which you have superuser privileges (i.e. you can run sudo commands or have the `root` password).
 In the instructions that follow, a non-`root` user "combine" is assumed to be the user account you'll use for running Combine.
 * A new Combine installation will consume ~10 Gb of drive storage.
-You will need additional storage proportional to the amount of data you're working with.  (`adduser combine`, `usermod -a -G sudo combine`)
+You will need additional storage proportional to the amount of data you're working with.  (`adduser combine`, `usermod -aG sudo combine`)
 * Virtual Memory / `vm.max_map_count` set to at least 262144.
     * To check the current setting for this value on your server, run:  `sysctl vm.max_map_count`
     * To change the value on your server, update the `/etc/sysctl.conf` file and reboot
 * If you are migrating from an older release of Combine, then plan to have enough storage to run the old and new Combine instances in parallel while migrating data, plus the space needed for the exported state data files from the older version.
 Note that some of the Docker images are large!